laravel/sanctum/README.md

 }
 ```

 To issue a token, you may use the `createToken` method.
 The `createToken` method returns a `Laravel\Airlock\NewAccessToken` instance.
-API tokens are hashed using SHA-256 hashing before being stored in your database, but you may access the plain-text value of the token using the `plainTextToken` property of the `NewAccessToken` instance:
+API tokens are hashed using SHA-256 hashing before being stored in your database, but you may access the plain-text value of the token using the `plainTextToken` property of the `NewAccessToken` instance.
+You should display this value to the user once:

 ```php
 $token = $user->createToken('token-name');